 Beyond GDP indicators can help tackle policy challenges and trade-offs

-The UNESCO Regional Bureau for Science and Culture in Europe will be hosting the International knowledge brokerage workshop on 'Beyond-GDP' indicators from 28-29 October 2013 at Palazzo Zorzi, its premises in Venice (Italy).
+The UNESCO Regional Bureau for Science and Culture in Europe, Venice (Italy), will be hosting the International knowledge brokerage workshop on 'Beyond-GDP' indicators from 28-29 October 2013 at Palazzo Zorzi, its premises in Venice.
 The event is organized as part of the EU-funded project BRAINPOoL (Bringing Alternative Indicators into POLicy) which aims to help increase the influence of Beyond GDP indicators in policy, by improving knowledge transfer between those creating and promoting such indicators and their potential users.

 From the very beginning of its existence, Gross Domestic Product (GDP) was never intended as a measure of progress or well-being.
 From as early as the 1960s, there has been concern about this interpretation of GDP, both from politicians and from academics and other indicator-producers.
 Key areas of concern include technical economic critiques of GDP, the growing acknowledgement that GDP and similar measures tend to distract attention from ultimate outcomes such as people’s experiences of their lives, and rising awareness of the need to assess environmental impact.